c4cs/c4cs.github.io/_commands/basics/date.md

 date
 -------
 <!-- one line explanation would go here -->
-`date` returns a system time the user specified.
+`date` returns a system time specified by the user.
 <!-- minimal example -->
 ~~~ bash
 $ date